FurkanToprak/regarding-information-theory/README.md

 * How do you mathematically embed information in a recoverable manner?
 * How do you play games using data structures and algorithms that allow you to faithfully reflect reality?
 * How to capture variance while optimally sacrificing generalizability?
-* Where along the dichotamy of being blindfolded and limited omniescence do we find accurate, performant, explainable, and/or fair mathematical compressions?
+* Where along the dichotomy of being blindfolded and limited omniescence do we find accurate, performant, explainable, and/or fair mathematical compressions?
 * How do we make machines that optimally manipulate these mathematical compressions?

 # The state of the art